Kaikyō Line: History

 The line was opened on 13 March 1988 in conjunction with the opening of the Seikan Tunnel.
-Originally the line ran both freight and passenger trains; the latter included daytime limited express Hakuchō and night train Hokutosei.
+Originally the line ran both freight and conventional line passenger trains including daytime Limited Express Hakuchō (connecting Aomori to Hakodate) and night train Hokutosei (connecting Ueno Station in Tokyo with Hakodate and Sapporo).

-Three of the stations on the Kaikyō Line, Tappi-Kaitei, Yoshioka-Kaitei, and Shiriuchi, were closed on 15 March 2014 due to construction work connected with the Hokkaido Shinkansen, which opened on 26 March 2016.
-From that time, this line has largely re-designed as a freight-only route, except for the Train Suite Shikishima cruise train.
+Three of the stations on the Kaikyō Line - Tappi-Kaitei, Yoshioka-Kaitei, and Shiriuchi - were officially closed on 15 March 2014 due to construction work connected with the Hokkaido Shinkansen, which opened on 26 March 2016.
+From that time, this line is now a freight-only route (except for luxury cruise train Train Suite Shikishima which commenced operation in May 2017).